Jasz-rgb/2048/readme.md

 ---

 ## Technologies Used
-> Python
+- Python
-> Pygame
+- Pygame
-> Numpy
+- Numpy
-> AI Algorithms: Expectimax, Expectiminimax
+- AI Algorithms: Expectimax, Expectiminimax

 ---

 ## Outcome
-> Created an AI capable of playing 2048 at a high skill level.
+-Created an AI capable of playing 2048 at a high skill level.

 ## Gained deeper understanding of AI decision-making and algorithm design in games.